 Founded in 1993 by actor Andrew Shue (best known as Billy on the hit TV show ‘Melrose Place’), Do Something’s mission is to encourage the importance of community activism among youth and make it as popular as athletics and leisure activities.

 Do Something is one of the largest nonprofit organizations in the U.S. that helps young people act to help the causes of their choice.

-Along with acting as Do Something’s CEO, Nancy Lublin is also the founder of Dress for Success, contributes a monthly column to Fast Company magazine, and is the author of Zilch: The Power of Zero in Business.’
+Along with acting as Do Something’s CEO, Nancy Lublin is also the founder of Dress for Success and Crisis Text Line, contributes a monthly column to Fast Company magazine, and is the author of ‘Zilch: The Power of Zero in Business.’

 What does your role as CEO encompass at Do Something?

-What I personally do as the CEO and chief old person is act like the office mom, I provide some direction and support and inspiration and hopefully enable all of the awesome kids in this office to do their jobs as well as possible.
+What I personally do as the CEO and chief old person is act like the office mom, I provide some direction and support, and inspiration and hopefully enable all of the awesome kids in this office to do their jobs as well as possible.